 Develops your knowledge, skills and abilities as an assistant swimming teacher.

-Builds on the Swim England Level 1 Swimming Assistant (Teaching) qualification, giving you the skills to independently deliver swimming lessons.
+Builds on the SEQ Level 1 Swimming Assistant (Teaching) qualification, giving you the skills to independently deliver swimming lessons.

-Builds on the Swim England Level 2 Teaching Swimming qualification, developing your knowledge and skills to teach swimming to babies and toddlers.
+Builds on the SEQ Level 2 Teaching Swimming qualification, developing your knowledge and skills to teach swimming to babies and toddlers.